bin-guo/bin-guo.github.io/index.md

 ## 1) Master's Students at Trent University
 If you want to apply for course-based programs like Big Data, you can directly apply without a supervisor.

-I am seeking highly motivated and dedicated Master's students (thesis-based computer science stream) starting from Winter 2024.
-Before connecting with me, you must satisfy the basic requirement of our department, a minimum GPA of 77% in the last 2 years or the last 10 credits; international students must have IELTS 6.5 with no band below 6.0.
+I am seeking highly motivated and dedicated Master's students (thesis-based computer science stream).
+Before connecting with me, you must satisfy the basic requirements of our department: a minimum GPA of 77% in the last 2 years or the last 10 credits; international students must have IELTS 6.5 with no band below 6.0.

 Prospective candidates should have a background in __data structure and algorithms__ (especially on graphs), __parallel computing__, and C/C++ programming experience. __If you do not have such a background or your major is not computer science but already worked in the IT area for many years, it does not matter__; we still can talk and make a good research plan.
 During your master's studies, you will do experiments (mostly C++ programming) and finish a thesis.
 You will have the opportunity to work closely with me and collaborate with our team members.